HPN-SSHHigh performance SSH/SCP

 The effect of raising the SSH buffer sizes can be seen in the following chart.
 The standard SSH throughput, represented by the red columns, closely matches the expected throughput for this path if the receive buffer was limited to 64KB.
 By increasing the size of the SSH channel receive buffers throughput, represented by the blue columns, improved by as much as 1000%.
 The variation now seen is due to the complexity of the cipher and the limits of the hard drive.

-All patches should be applied to the OpenSSH source files using the ‘patch’ utility from the command line.
+All patches should be applied to the OpenSSH source files using the 'patch' utility from the command line.
 Building SSH from source is actually quite easy and the recommended method.
-Some binary packages will be made available as a convenience but will not be officially supported.
+Binary packages are available for CentOS, Fedora, and Ubuntu.

 This cipher mode introduces multi-threading into the OpenSSH application in order to allow it to make full use of CPU resources available on multi-core systems.
 As the canonical distribution of OpenSSH is unable to make use of more than one core, high performance transfers can be bottlenecked by the cryptographic overhead.
 HPN12 dealt with this by the introduction of None Cipher Switching.
 However, this technique is limited to those users who are willing to allow their data to be transferred without encipherment.
 It also was, by design, limited to bulk data transfers which further restricts its value to some users.
 The MT-AES-CTR mode will allow users, on multicore platforms, to attain throughput rates comparable or equal to unencrypted data transfers.
 In both lab and real world tests throughput at full GigE line rates, with full encryption, were commonly seen.